 Thinking beyond borders

 In Lithuania, individual’s tax liability is determined by the residence status for taxation purposes and the source of income derived by the individual.
-Income tax is payable at a standard 15% flat rate.
-At present, there are 54 effective double taxation avoidance treaties that Lithuania has concluded.
+Income is taxed depending on the type of income at 5, 15, 20, and 27 percent rates.
+At present, there are 55 effective double taxation avoidance treaties that Lithuania has concluded.

-Tax obligations for business traveler will generally arise after staying in Lithuania for more than 183 days in a tax year or with or without breaks for 280 or more days during two consecutive tax years (whereby one stay in Lithuania during one of these years must be at least 90 days).
+Tax obligations for a business traveler will generally arise after staying in Lithuania for more than 183 days in a tax year or with or without breaks for 280 or more days during 2 consecutive tax years (whereby one stay in Lithuania during each of these years must be at least 90 days).

 Also, business travelers are likely to be taxed on their employment income received for the work performed in Lithuania.

 An individual’s liability for income tax in Lithuania is determined by the residence status.
 Tax residency in Lithuania is determined by the following criteria:

 For an individual to be recognized as a Lithuanian tax resident at least one of the criteria mentioned above has to be met.
 If an individual does not qualify as a Lithuanian tax resident, their Lithuanian sourced income (including earned through a permanent establishment) might still be taxed.
 Double tax treaty provisions are also considered when defining the individual’s residency status.

 Technically, there is no minimum threshold/number of days that exempts the employee from the requirements to file tax returns and pay income tax in Lithuania.

 Resident taxpayers are subject to income tax on their worldwide income, while non-residents are taxed on their Lithuanian sourced income.In general, the following categories of income of residents are subject to income tax in Lithuania:

 Benefits in kind received by an employee are taxed in the same manner as employment income.